 Nina Arsenault: Canada's Most Famous 'Trans Woman'

-BDSM fetishist influenced policies at a gender clinic for children
+BDSM fetishist influenced policies at top Canadian hospital

 Nina Arsenault is a Canadian trans-identified male who has had over 60 cosmetic surgery procedures.
 Arsenault funded his surgeries via the sex industry while working as a lecturer at York University, including camming, stripping, and prostitution.

 His performances are overtly sexual in nature and include near total nudity, mimicry of intercourse, and self-flagellation by whip, a practice commonly found in BDSM.
 Arsenault is widely considered to be the most influential trans-identified male in Canada.

-Arsenault has been a frequent guest speaker at universities in Canada and the United States and has collaborated with Mount Sinai Hospital, which offers puberty blocking-drugs to children, where he lectured staff about ‘gender identity’.
+Arsenault has been a frequent guest speaker at universities in Canada and the United States and has collaborated with Mount Sinai Hospital where he lectured staff about ‘gender identity’.